Ivanello/deepchar.github.io/README.md

 You can read more about what makes this problem non-trivial at [*Automatic transliteration with LSTM*](http://yerevann.github.io/2016/09/09/automatic-transliteration-with-lstm/) and [*Interpreting neurons in an LSTM network*](https://yerevann.github.io/2017/06/27/interpreting-neurons-in-an-LSTM-network/).

+Transliteration can be seen as a special case of *translation*, *style transfer* or *spelling correction*.
+Therefore deepchar can be used for tasks like translation between Serbian and Croatian or Hindi and Urdu, applying British style to American English or diacritic restoration.

 Another flavour of this task is transliteration of named entities.
+Instead of mapping many inputs to one output (n:1), it maps one input to many outputs (1:n).
 You can read more about that in [deepchar/entities](/entities).

-Transliteration can be seen as a special case of translation - for example between Serbian and Croatian, or Hindi and Urdu - or style transfer.

 </details>